finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 PatchPortfolio: Patch portfolio.

 Create or update certain fields for a particular  portfolio.
 The behaviour is defined by the JSON Patch specification.
-Currently supported are: Created, InstrumentScopes, Type.
+Currently supported fields are: Created, InstrumentScopes, Type.

 ### Example